 We’ll have another podcast in about two weeks, so make sure you check back or, better yet, subscribe to the podcast.
 It’s free and you can have the latest episode delivered to your device of choice for listening wherever it is you listen.

 You can also enlist your smart speaker—With Alexa you can say “play or open” and with Google Assistant you can say “talk to,” it’s just that easy.
 Plus, have you downloaded the Deloitte Insights app?
 You can get all of our podcasts, plus lots of other news and information, right there—search for Deloitte Insights in the app store of your choice.

 This podcast is provided by Deloitte and is intended to provide general information only.
 This podcast is not intended to constitute advice or services of any kind.
 For additional information about Deloitte, go to Deloitte.com/about.

 A business strategy focused on activating the workforce is essential to maintaining competitive advantage.
-By analyzing the changing nature of work against your business outcomes, we can work with you to compose the workforce required for your business to thrive.
-Our workforce transformation services help you reimagine your talent management strategies across leadership, learning,rewards, inclusion, performance management, career mobility, and talent acquisition.
+By analysing the changing nature of work against your business outcomes, we can work with you to compose the workforce required for your business to thrive.
+Our workforce transformation services help you reimagine your talent management strategies across leadership, learning, rewards, inclusion, performance management, career mobility and talent acquisition.

-With the nature of work, the workplace, and the workforce rapidly changing, high-performing organizations are pivoting to a more strategic view of rewards—looking beyond a paycheck and basic benefits to offer a compelling rewards and well-being program that considers the totality of the relationships that organizations need to create their workforce.
+With the nature of work, the workplace and the workforce rapidly changing, high-performing organisations are pivoting to a more strategic view of rewards—looking beyond a paycheck and basic benefits to offer a compelling rewards and well-being programme that considers the totality of the relationships that organisations need to create their workforce.